apecloud/kubeblocks/docs/user_docs/backup-and-restore/backup/configure-backuppolicy.md

 mysql-cluster-mysql-backup-policy-hscale   false     mysql-cluster   May 23,2023 19:53 UTC+0800   Available
 ```

 By default, all the backups are stored in the default global repository.
 You can execute the following command to view all BackupRepos.
-When the DEFAULT field is true, the BackupRepo is the default BackupRepo.
+When the `DEFAULT` field is `true`, the BackupRepo is the default BackupRepo.

 ```bash
 # View BackupRepo